Our Governors

 Rachel Allaway:

-Hi, I am Rachel Allaway and I became a Parent Governor in Autumn 2019.
+Hi, I am Rachel Allaway and I became a Parent Governor in Autumn 2019, before staying on as a co-opted Governor July 2023.
 I am a Primary School Teacher and have been working in schools Full-Time and Part-Time since September 2001.
 I have had experiences in the Foundation Stage, Key Stage 1 and Key Stage 2.
 Since starting my teaching career, I have held a number of roles and responsibilities, which include PE coordinator, Year group leader, Pupil Premium lead and student and volunteer mentor.

 I have lived in and around Chaddesden for over 30 years and now live nearby with my husband and two wonderful children.
 My son is currently in Year 1 and my daughter attends a local Nursery 1 day a week.